o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 Open 3D Engine supports a variety of Serializers for visiting an object hierarchy and performing operations upon that hierarchy, typically reading from or writing data to the object hierarchy for reasons of persistence or network transmission.

+AzNetworking and Multiplayer both have Serialization usage integrated by default for the purposes of performantly serializing network communication via packets and RPCs.
+Consequently serialization directly relates to bandwidth utilization for network communication.
+For cases when a bespoke serializer may be desired, AzNetworking and Multiplayer's default usage of Serialization provide good examples of serializer usage.

-This section describes the ISerializer interface and various Serializer implementations included in AzNetworking.
+This section describes the various Serializer implementations included in AzNetworking and how to author a serialization function for an object model.
 It also describes Serializers that function as wrappers that can be used to supplement other Serializer types.

 ## ISerializer